skalenetwork/skaled/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

 Skaled is SKALE Proof-Of-Stake blockchain client, compatible with ETH ecocystem, including EVM, Solidity, Metamask and Truffle.
 It uses [SKALE BFT Consensus engine](https://github.com/skalenetwork/skale-consensus).

-Historically it started by forking [Aleth](https://github.com/ethereum/aleth) (formerly known as the [cpp-ethereum](http://www.ethdocs.org/en/latest/ethereum-clients/cpp-ethereum/) project).

 This respository is maintained by SKALE Labs, and intended to be used for SKALE chains (elastic sidechains).

+## Provable security

+Skaled is the only provably secure ETH compatible PoS client.
+The security is proven under assumption of maximum $t$ malicious nodes, where the total number of nodes $N$ is more or equal $3t + 1$.

+##  Historic origins.

+Historically skaled started by forking [Aleth](https://github.com/ethereum/aleth) (formerly known as the [cpp-ethereum](http://www.ethdocs.org/en/latest/ethereum-clients/cpp-ethereum/) project).
+We are thankful to the original cpp-ethereum team for their contributions.

 ## Getting Started